Joshua-Micheletti/Notes/Programming/Angular/Routing.md

 	}
 ];
 ```
+**Make sure you always place the non parameter routes before the variable one, otherwise the route paths will be interpreted as possible parameters**

 Now that the route has a variable in it, if we access the route `/route/value`, we can then access the **value** bound to the **param** parameter with the `ActivatedRoute` object:
 ```Typescript